3 Financing Options to Prepare for Revenue-Based Financing

 There are so many companies that come to Flow excited about starting revenue-based financing.
 Unfortunately, not all businesses are at the right stage that best fits our financing model.
-If you haven’t reached $1M+ in annual revenue and are still in the beginning stages of growth, here are some options for financing to help get you there.
+Revenue-based financing requires qualified companies to be post-revenue and be close to operating profitability.
+If you haven’t reached $4M+ in annual revenue and are still in the beginning stages of growth, here are some options to prepare for revenue-based financing.

 1. Traditional Bank Loan

 Traditional bank loans are a great option prior to revenue-based financing because they are typically the lowest cost of capital of any lender in the marketplace.
 You can expect to get the lowest interest rate available.